BJJ Sensei demonstrating the correct pressure for a Cow Catcher without neck cranking.

 The Technical Fix: Asphyxiation > Cranking

 Sensei Sandy tech doesn’t ban the Cow Catcher; it refines it.
 Twisting the cervical spine is dangerous and low-percentage, especially against bigger partners.
 Instead, we train to sink weight, pin the head, and suffocate with chest pressure.
+Browse the beginner BJJ glossary.

 A neck crank only works when you are stronger or the partner is smaller.
 A pressure choke scales.
 That’s why a BJJ Sensei teaches techniques that work regardless of size difference - weight, timing, and breath rather than brute strength.
+Browse the beginner BJJ glossary.

 Guard Play: Fluidity Over Static Impact